ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 np:
 :   [Domain Owner Assessment Policy](#domain-owner-policy) for non-existent subdomains
-    (plain-text; **OPTIONAL**).
-Indicates the message handling preference of the Domain Owner or PSO for mail using non-existent subdomains of its domain and not passing DMARC validation.
-It applies only to non-existent subdomains of the domain queried and not to either existing subdomains or the domain itself.
+    of the given Organizational Domain (plain-text; **OPTIONAL**).
+Indicates the message handling preference of the Domain Owner or PSO for mail using non-existent subdomains of the prevailing Organizational Domain and not passing DMARC validation.
+It applies only to non-existent subdomains of the Organizational Domain queried and not to either existing subdomains or the domain itself.
 Its syntax is identical to that of the "p" tag defined below.
 If the "np" tag is absent, the policy specified by the "sp" tag (if the "sp" tag is present) or the policy specified by the "p" tag, if the "sp" tag is not present, **MUST** be applied for non-existent subdomains.
-Note that "np" will be ignored for DMARC Policy Records published on subdomains of Organizational Domains and PSDs due to the effect of the [DMARC Policy Discovery](#dmarc-policy-discovery).

 p:
 :   [Domain Owner Assessment Policy](#domain-owner-policy) (plain-text; **RECOMMENDED**